ad unit placeholder ad unit placeholder ad unit placeholder

 Copied to clipboard

-When put on the spot, selecting your hobbies and interests that are simultaneously work-appropriate and not too vague can present a real challenge – especially under time pressure.
+When put on the spot, selecting your hobbies and interests that are work-appropriate but not too vague can feel like a maze.

-However, the question can be a chance for you to impress (and even bond with) the employer, while also being able to talk about the things that genuinely interest you.
+However, the question is a chance for you to impress (and even bond with) the employer.

 Summary video for “what are your hobbies and interests?”